opensearch-project/opensearch-js/docs/examples/proxy/README.md

-# OpenSearchproxy example
+# OpenSearch proxy example

-This folder contains an example of how to build a lightweight proxy between your frontend code and OpenSearchif you don't have a more sophisticated backend in place yet.
+This folder contains an example of how to build a lightweight proxy between your frontend code and OpenSearch if you don't have a more sophisticated backend in place yet.

 > **IMPORTANT:** This is not a production ready code and it is only for demonstration purposes,